marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

 .. index:: constructor function attribute, destructor function attribute

-.. gcc-attr:: constructor, destructor, constructor (priority), destructor (priority)
+.. fn-attr:: constructor, destructor, constructor (priority), destructor (priority)

-  The :gcc-attr:`constructor` attribute causes the function to be called automatically before execution enters ``main ()``.
+  The :fn-attr:`constructor` attribute causes the function to be called automatically before execution enters ``main ()``.
 Similarly, the ``destructor`` attribute causes the function to be called automatically after ``main ()`` completes or ``exit ()`` is